hpcleuven/VscDocumentation/source/compute/software/installing_software/julia.rst

 For example, if you load ``Julia/1.10.3-linux-x86_64``, all project environments for version 1.10 will be usable.

-|Recommended| Software installations of Julia packages can be heavy.
-Installing
+|Recommended| Software installations of Julia packages can take up a lot of
-many packages or a single package that pulls many dependencies can quickly fill the :ref:`storage quota of your home directory <quota>`.
+disk space.
+Installing many packages or a single package that pulls many dependencies can quickly fill the :ref:`storage quota of your home directory <quota>`.
-We recommend to move your personal *depot* to your ``$VSC_SCRATCH`` and link ``~/.julia`` to it.
+We recommend to move your personal *depot* to your ``$VSC_DATA`` and link ``~/.julia`` to it.

 .. code-block:: bash

    mkdir -p ~/.julia
-   mv -i ~/.julia $VSC_SCRATCH/julia ln -s $VSC_SCRATCH/julia ~/.julia
+   mv -i ~/.julia $VSC_DATA/julia ln -s $VSC_DATA/julia ~/.julia

 Julia environments
 ------------------